The Anglo-American Adventure

 An anti-capitalist poster from the IWW.

 Teddy couldn't comment on Taft's lack of leadership right away, because he spent 1909 and 1910 in Africa and Europe (see Chapter 7, footnote #33 of my African history).
 When he got the news, however, it was the end of their friendship.
 After he returned he called Taft "disloyal," and guilty of "the grossest and most astounding hypocrisy."
 Taft hadn't really wanted to be president(75), but he could not ignore this challenge, and he told The New York Times, "I have been a man of straw long enough.
 Even a rat in a corner will fight!"
 By 1912, Taft was seen as the leader of conservative Republicans, while Roosevelt and "Fighting Bob" LaFollette competed for the support of liberal Republicans; all three wanted to become the Republican candidate in the 1912 presidential election.
-Taft started gathering delegates for the Republican convention first, so he got the nomination.
+Taft started gathering delegates for the Republican convention first, so he got the nomination, though Roosevelt won the most votes in the primary races.
 Accusing Taft of stealing the convention, Roosevelt and his followers walked out and held their own convention, where they nominated Roosevelt to run for a third term.
 At first they called themselves the Progressive Party, but soon Roosevelt answered a question about his health by saying, "I'm as fit as a bull moose," and the Progressives were known as the Bull Moose Party after that.(76)

 Theodore Roosevelt, from a 1912 campaign photo.